santapo/free-space-detection/README.md

 This repository is the simple version of the <a href="https://github.com/fabvio/ld-lsi">original repository (ROS node).

+# Inference
+You have to check the configuration in `inference.py` and edit it for your purposes.

 ## Citation

 If you found this code useful for your research, please cite